jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-value-of-values.md

 is I use my dictionary, because my dictionary has all the answers.
 And my dictionary says: information is based on the word inform, which means to convey knowledge via facts and the purpose of that is to give shape to the mind.
 And information is just those facts.
-That's what information is.
+That is what information is.
 Information is facts.